GrandZhuo/GrandVim/.vim/bundle/YouCompleteMe/README.md

     the `YouCompleteMe/third_party/ycmd` folder for you if you compiled with clang support (it needs to be there for YCM to work).

+5.  *This step is optional.*

+    Build the [regex][] module for improved Unicode support and better performance with regular expressions.
+The procedure is similar to compiling the `ycm_core` library:

+        cd ~
+        mkdir regex_build
+        cd regex_build
+        cmake -G "<generator>" . ~/.vim/bundle/YouCompleteMe/third_party/ycmd/third_party/cregex
+        cmake --build . --target _regex --config Release

+    where `<generator>` is the same generator used in the previous step.

-5. Set up support for additional languages, as desired:
+6. Set up support for additional languages, as desired:

     - C# support: install [Mono on non-Windows platforms][mono-install].
       Navigate to `YouCompleteMe/third_party/ycmd/third_party/OmniSharpServer`